Talegen/Vitae/README.md

 # Vitae
-Open Source Curicculum Vitae Data Standard for the storage and pull/push distribution of a CV to prospective employers
+Open Source Curriculum Vitae Data Standard for the storage and pull/push distribution of a CV to prospective employers